kdeldycke/kevin-deldycke-blog/content/2008/heroic-journey-to-raid-5-data-recovery.md

 - It confirm that `sdb1` unexpectedly failed and is now in a bad state ("`faulty removed`").

-Then I stopped the array and tried to fearlessly (re)assemble it using 3 differents methods:
+Then I stopped the array and tried to fearlessly (re)assemble it using 3 different methods:

 ```shell-session
 $ mdadm -S /dev/md0